mikeant42/ProjAlpha/README.md

 You need
 - javafx - make sure if you're running openjdk to install, as only the oracle java has it pre installed
-- kyronet - included
+- kyronet - networking library included
 - fxgl - java game library included

 State
 ----
-All in a prototype state
+All in a prototype state, only tested with up to 8 players.
+More testing is needed.

 Network
 - Can handle logins(no db yet) and disconnects